-Hand Applied Drywall Textures
+Hand Drywall Textures

-At times drywall mud is applied to drywall surface using a paint roller or high powered paint sprayer.
-Brushes or knives or rollers are then used to create patterns in the mud.
+At times drywall mud is spread over the entire surface using a paint roller or high powered paint sprayer.
+Brushes, knives, or rollers are then used to create patterns in the mud.
 These types of textures are also considered hand textures, even though a sprayer is used for application.
-Hand drywall textures can vary greatly depending on the skill level or techniques used.
+Hand drywall textures vary greatly depending on the skill level or techniques used.
 Even when using similar techniques, two different tradesmen can produce very different drywall texture styles.

-Sprayer Applied Drywall Textures
+Spray Drywall Textures

 Matching drywall texture is difficult because of the various methods and tools used.
 Here are five tips for matching drywall texture.
 If you follow these tips you can ensure that your drywall texture will match seamlessly with the surrounding drywall texture.
 There is also a tip on matching knockdown texture.